SilkRose/Pony/stories/metal-magic/metal-magic.md

 Twilight and her ponies followed iron up the stairs.
 At the top they found a giant pain of glass and a railing protecting ponies from getting too close to the crushing wheels.

 The crusher had two sets of teeth, both spinning inward towards each other.
 They had counter-set teeth matched to the other side.
-They watched as a chunk of metal fell into the it.
+They watched as a chunk of metal fell into it.

 The metal popped and bounced a few times on the teeth before being swallowed by the slow turning blades.